UK Dropshipping Guide Overview

 3. Delivery times can range from 7 days to three weeks, so you'll have to balance up whether a customer will wait longer for a product at a lower price or whether offering faster delivery and dealing directly with manufacturers or suppliers is a better option.

 UKLocalWholesalers.com is a directory of UK Wholesalers who pay a fee to be listed on the site.
 Browsing the listings is free for users.
 Most wholesalers have minimum order fees of £100.

 Some of these wholesalers specialise in drop shipping and provide data feeds and images, but most do not.
-If you know exactly what niche you are going to be working in, then you might find some useful sources here.
+If you know what niche you are going to be working in, then you might find some useful sources here.

-Esources.co.uk is another wholesale trade directory with over 395,000 listings of which 171,000 claim to be drop shippers.
+Esources.co.uk is another wholesale trade directory with over 395,000 listings of which 171,000 claims to be drop shippers.
 However, in reality, a fraction of that total will be genuinely geared up for drop shipping.

 Ideally, you'll know your niche before starting to look through the listings because you could easily spend a couple of weeks browsing!
 There is a separate dropshipping section so start there.
 If you want to view many listings, you'll need to pay the £20 registration fee.

 Duplay specialises in kids and garden toys.
 They have a vast range of bouncy castles as well as electric cars, bikes, garden trampolines and waterslides.
 They offer both affiliate and drop shipping partner programmes.